cardanonix/pelotero-engine/docs/Validators.md

 - isLineupValid and getRosterValidationErrors: Provide a boolean validity check for a lineup and a way to retrieve specific roster validation errors, respectively.

-- lineupHasUniquePlayers and hasUniqueRosterPlayers: Check for duplicate player IDs within a lineup or roster, ensuring player uniqueness.
+- hasUniqueLineupPlayers and hasUniqueRosterPlayers: Check for duplicate player IDs within a lineup or roster, ensuring player uniqueness.

 - lookupPlayerInRoster: Determines if a player ID is present within a specific roster.